kevindeleon/get-tweets/README.md

 ### Reason

-I wrote this solution based on Twitter's blogger.js (https://twitter.com/javascripts/blogger.js).
-The JS files in my source borrow heavily from their logic.
+I wrote this quick solution based on Twitter's blogger.js (https://twitter.com/javascripts/blogger.js).
+The JS functions in my source borrow heavily from their logic.
 When Twitter released it's new V1.1 API and retired V1, it broke my site (and many others).
 I am mostly putting this on github to store for myself, but if it helps you out, great!
 My class leans on codebird-php to do the, now required, OAuth lifting.

 ### What does it do?

-You can use this combo of PHP + JS to grab your latest tweets.
+You can use this combo of PHP + JS to grab your most recent tweets and display them on your website.
 Depending on the parameters passed, you can include retweets and choose the number of tweets to display.

 ### Requirements